 - If using corn tortillas, work with a few tortillas at a time and heat in the microwave, wrapped in damp paper towels until they are soft enough to roll without cracking.
 Usually 20-30 seconds will do it.
 If using flour tortillas use them at room temperature or warm them slightly in the microwave if they aren't super fresh.
 If using fresh, uncooked tortillas you can roll them raw.

-- Place about ¼ cup of the chicken mixture on the lower third of a tortilla, keeping it about 1 inch from the edges.
+- The amount of filling you use will be different depending on what size tortilla you use.
+For soft taco size tortillas place about ¼ cup of the chicken mixture on the lower third of a tortilla, keeping it about 1 inch from the edges as you roll to prevent filling from leaking out.
 Roll up tortillas and place seam down on a baking sheet, not touching one another.
-Spray lightly with cooking spray, or lightly brush with olive oil and sprinkle lightly with kosher salt.

 - Air Fryer Instructions: All air fryers will cook differently, but in mine I do 8-10 minutes at 350 degrees.
 I suggest checking them at the 6-8 minute range.